By Rick Tjia

 Fast forward to 2023.
 Now entering her seventh year with Semperoper, during which time she also founded a marketing studio business called CODA Digital, she is now celebrating the one-year milestone of her new talent and recruitment agency called CODA, the world’s first agency of the sort centered specifically around classical ballet.

 The world’s first talent and recruitment agency for ballet companies and dancers—an innovation in the ballet industry, but a very surprising one because talent agencies themselves have been around for a long time.
 They are far from new.
-In fact, the first talent agency dates back to 1898, when the William Morris Agency came into being to service Vaudeville.
+In fact, the first talent agency dates back to 1898, when the William Morris Agency came into being to serve Vaudeville.
 Talent agencies in Hollywood date back to the 1930’s, and dance agencies in particular serving the musical theater and film industry have been around for decades.

 So it is very surprising that the ballet world has never had one.
 How can this be?

-“No one seems to be happy with the current way things work In this area,” she says of the traditional hiring process, “yet they’re terrified of it being changed.
-For the dancers: it doesn’t work for them.
+“No one seems to be happy with the current way things work in this area,” she says of the traditional hiring process, “yet they’re terrified of it being changed.
+For the dancers, it doesn’t work for them.
 I can speak for myself and the hundreds that I have spoken to over the years.
-For the employers it also doesn’t seem to work for them.”
+For the employers, it also doesn’t seem to work for them.”

 She continues.
 “It is baffling to me, with the technologies of today.
-You’ve mentioned ‘how is it that in 2022 the first agency is coming about in classical ballet’—even if it was manually done.
-But why, with the technology that we have today, would we still adopt such a tedious, time consuming, and unfruitful way of doing something?
+You’ve mentioned, ‘how is it that in 2022 the first agency is coming about in classical ballet’—even if it was manually done.
+But why, with the technology that we have today, would we still adopt such a tedious, time-consuming, and unfruitful way of doing something?
 That also blows my mind a little bit.”

 So she put two and two together and got CODA.

 “Anyone who’s come close to this kind of idea has been scared off by the stubbornness of the industry.
-Whether that’s people from within it or people from outside who have a little knowledge of being in it and a large knowledge of business.
-I’ve spoken to people like that, huge entrepreneurs— who wish me luck, because they’re aware of what I was going up against.”
+Whether that’s people from within it or people from outside who have a little knowledge of being in it and a large knowledge of business, I’ve spoken to people like that—huge entrepreneurs—who wish me luck because they’re aware of what I was going up against.”

 The Wizard of Aaahs

 The late Steve Jobs, former CEO and founder of Apple, is known for saying, “Creativity is just connecting things.
-When you ask a creative person how they did something, they may feel a little guilty because they didn’t really do it, they just saw something.
-It seemed obvious to them after a while…That’s because they were able to connect experiences they’ve had and synthesize new things.”
+When you ask a creative person how they did something, they may feel a little guilty because they didn’t really do it; they just saw something.
+It seemed obvious to them after a while.
+That’s because they were able to connect experiences they’ve had and synthesize new things.”

-American author and former dot com business executive Seth Godin also said something that adds to that: “The magic of connecting dots is that once you learn the techniques, the dots can change but you’ll still be good at connecting them.”
+American author and former dot-com business executive Seth Godin also said something that adds to that: “The magic of connecting dots is that once you learn the techniques, the dots can change, but you’ll still be good at connecting them.”

-The point being that innovation is most often not about creating something entirely new, but finding a new way of connecting the dots, dots that we did not necessarily create ourselves.
+The point being that innovation is most often not about creating something entirely new, but finding a new way of connecting the dots—dots that we did not necessarily create ourselves.

-But to do that takes vision, and it is in this regard that Rebecca stands out from the rest—pulling her story from the one among a million that we mentioned before, and making it one in a million instead.
+But to do that takes vision, and it is in this regard that Rebecca stands out from the rest—pulling her story from the one among a million that we mentioned before and making it one in a million instead.
 Because not only is she taking an age-old agency format and applying it to a new industry, she is doing it through cloud-based apps and processes.
-For many of us, using cloud apps to improve efficiency is old news, but for the ballet industry it has been typically treated with avoidance.
+For many of us, using cloud apps to improve efficiency is old news, but for the ballet industry, it has been typically treated with avoidance.

 “One of the huge issues that I had myself but have seen in plenty of others is that traditional auditioning systems weren’t filtered enough,” Rebecca notes.
-“And so what that means is companies and directors have huge auditions with hundreds, and hundreds of people.
-It’s long, it’s tedious, and generally unfruitful in the sense that there’s so many candidates and it’s so unfiltered that they’re going to miss opportunities.
+“And so what that means is companies and directors have huge auditions with hundreds and hundreds of people.
+It’s long, it’s tedious, and it’s generally unfruitful in the sense that there’s so many candidates and it’s so unfiltered that they’re going to miss opportunities.
 They’re going to miss dancers, just based on the pure quantity of it.

-“On the other side, for dancers particularly…what it means is you end up attending a myriad of auditions that you are not right for and just filtered on the basics of someone glancing at your CV and glancing at some photographs.
+“On the other side, for dancers particularly, what it means is that you end up attending a myriad of auditions that you are not right for and just filtered on the basics of someone glancing at your CV and glancing at some photographs.
 It doesn’t serve the dancer either, because whilst they might get more auditions, what that actually means is they’re spending three to five hundred quid a pop flying to an audition.

-“The bonus of (us) being cloud-based and remote means that whether you’re training in, or an existing professional in California, or Sydney, Australia, or Bordeaux in France, it means that we can keep the selection pool of opportunities from the dancer side quite equal and fair in that sense.”
+“The bonus of us being cloud-based and remote means that whether you’re training in, or an existing professional in, California, or Sydney, Australia, or Bordeaux in France, it means that we can keep the selection pool of opportunities from the dancer side quite equal and fair in that sense.”

 Case in point: “We have a lot of dancers from Australia already on the books,” says Rebecca.